4lch3my/WriteUps/TryHackMe/TryHackMe - Easy Peasy/README.md

 This was a long room and I would not list it under easy due to the amoutn of digging what needs to be done!
 Although I really enjoyed it, but took me way longer then it had should have for sure!

-#### Thank you for checking out my writeup about the THM room: RootMe!
+#### Thank you for checking out my writeup about the THM room: Easy Peasy!
 If you are interested in other writeups of mine or interetsed in some of my codeing work, please feel free to look around my GitHub page!
 Happy hacking! - 4lch3my